The Best Day Hikes Near

 Summer is notoriously humid and hot in Japan, but some hikes can be great for warm days.
 Yatsubuchi no Taki, Mt.
 Omine, the Konze Alps, and Jingo-ji all feature nice clean rivers where you can swim after or during your hike.

 Autumn is often considered the best season for hiking in Japan due to the mild temperatures and colourful autumn leaves.
-The best hikes for autumn colours are Jingo-ji to Arashiyama, and Yatsubuchi no Taki.
+The best hikes for autumn colours are the Jingo-ji trail and Yatsubuchi no Taki.

 The 10 best day hikes near Kyoto & Osaka